ildella/pocket-cli/DEVELOPERS.md

 └── luxon@1.8.2
 ```

-I do not use any command line library or framework like commander, or inquirer, with chalk for coloring.
-I also do not use lodash and many other commons nodejs libraries.
+I do not use most common command line library or framework like commander, inquirer, chalk.
+I also do not use lodash or similar libraries.

 What I rely on: